3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/morning_exercises/unit_01/git/git-github-setup.md

 But what's a [sym link](https://en.wikipedia.org/wiki/Symbolic_link)?
 Well, ideally you should be able to open files from  your terminal/bash using the command subl/atom and the file/directory name.

 ```bash
 $ brew cask install sublime-text3
 $ brew cask install spectacle
 ```

 <br />

 ## Configure your Git Prompt

-1. Copy and paste the contents of this [file](https://raw.githubusercontent.com/git/git/master/contrib/completion/git-prompt.sh ) into `~/.git-prompt.sh`
+1. Run through the commands below.
+The touch command will create your git-prompt file.
+The subl command will open that file in sublime.
+Then, click on this link and copy/paste its contents into your `~/.git-prompt.sh`- [git prompt contents](https://raw.githubusercontent.com/git/git/master/contrib/completion/git-prompt.sh )

 ```bash
 # To create the file